JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 ## Preloading resources for web targets

 The web resources like fonts and images are loaded asynchronously using the `fetch` API.
-During the initial load or with slower network connections, the fetching can cause visual glitches like a Flash of Unstyled Text (FOUT) or showing placeholders instead of images.
+During the initial load or with slower network connections, resource fetching can cause visual glitches, such as [FOUT](https://fonts.google.com/knowledge/glossary/fout) or displaying placeholders instead of images.

-A typical example of such an issue is when a `Text()` component contains some text in a custom font, but the font containing the necessary glyphs is still loading.
+A typical example of this issue is when a `Text()` component contains text in a custom font, but the font with the necessary glyphs is still loading.
 In this case, users may temporarily see the text in default font or even empty boxes and question marks instead of characters.
 Similarly, for images or drawables, users may observe a placeholder like a blank or black box until the resource is fully loaded.

-To prevent visual glitches, you can preload and cache resources with the built-in browser features and Compose Multiplatform preload API.
+To prevent visual glitches, you can use built-in browser features for preloading resources, the Compose Multiplatform preload API, or a combination of both.

-### Preload resources with rel="preload"
+### Preload resources using browser features

-Modern browsers support resource preloading through the `<link>` tag with the [`rel="preload"` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preload).
+In modern browsers, you can preload resources using the `<link>` tag with the [`rel="preload"` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preload).
-This attribute allows the browser to prioritize downloading and caching resources like fonts and images before the application starts, ensuring that these resources are available early.
+This attribute instructs the browser to prioritize downloading and caching resources like fonts and images before the application starts, ensuring that these resources are available early.

 For example, to enable in-browser preloading of a font: